ssprojects/ss_lab/mlservice.md

 title: Machine Learning as a Service
 ---

-With ever increasing size of State-of-the-art Machine Learning models, we see greater reliance on ML models hosted as a service through an API.
+With the ever increasing size of State-of-the-art Machine Learning models, we see greater reliance on ML models hosted as a service through an API.
 Toward the objective of rendering service APIs that can cater to a wider population of clients, we conduct research on:
 (1) training algorithms that enable broader generalization--domain generalization\[[NeurIPS21a](#neurips21a), [ICML20](#icml20), [ICLR18](#iclr18)\].
 (2) evaluation data-structures that can allow the query of service's performance on the client data \[[NeurIPS21b](#neurips21b)\].